 Significant world premieres include Gin Blossoms and Broccoli Boutonnières for flute and sampled records at Other Minds Festival in San Francisco, New York Above Ground for ensemble performing in the street, part of the Darmstadt/New York Festival at Brooklyn’s Issue Project Room, Dumuzi: The Wild Beast headlining Stanford/CCRMA's Music from the Edge contemporary music festival, and the electronic multi-channel music-and-light ballet Ngoma Lungundu and Songs of the Thirsty Sword for piano and video that headlined two festival openings (New Music Plus+ - Janacek Academy of Music and Performing Arts, Czech Republic, Music By The Eyeful - at the Luggage Store, San Francisco).

-As a performer always in pursuit of unusual musical possibilities, Chase has performed on music stand, mannequin limbs, lying inside a piano, on a bicycle—and more traditionally as a vocalist, and as a solo pianist—on the instrument keys.
+As a performer always in pursuit of unusual musical possibilities, Chase has been described as "a modern-day Dada-ist" (Textura, US), performing on music stand, mannequin limbs, lying inside a piano, on a bicycle—and more traditionally as a vocalist, and as a solo pianist—on the instrument keys.
 Chase is former frontman to the pop act Soul Parish, who topped the European Indie/Gothic club charts with their dance single Lilith featuring opera soprano over drum machines.
 He's since appeared performing electronics and DJ turntables as a soloist, with his own touring ensemble, and with the California E.A.R.
 Unit.
 As an improviser and visualist, Chase has worked with Russian pianist/improviser Roman Stolyar, Ben Miller, Miya Masaoka, and as NIRUSU III with renown harpist/improviser/scholar, Susan Allen, and British bassist, Rus Pearson.
 In fellowship at the Bauhaus University in Weimar, Germany, he contributed bi-lingual voice-over to a series of programs on BauhausFM German radio.

 As an educator, Chase has taught in residencies at the Janacek Academy of Music and Performing Arts in the Czech Republic, Bauhaus University, Weimar in Germany, Rensselaer Polytechnic Institute in New York, and as a guest instructor at California Institute of the Arts.
 As Associate Director and Education Outreach Director for Morton Subotnick's Wizard Music Inc. Chase collaborated with the Schools of Education at Arizona State University and UCLA in the development of elementary music curricula and was instrumental in placing programs in three underserved communities across Los Angeles, as well as keystone programs in Kansas City, Newark, and New York City.
 Chase has also worked with various local communities has a hands-on executive to develop and underscore educational opportunities in the arts for children, teens, and adults.